FL-Market: Trading Private Models in Federated Learning: Related Work

 \subsubsection{Incentive mechanisms for FL}

-Plenty of incentive mechanisms \cite{jiao2020toward, richardson2019rewarding, wang2020principled, sarikaya2019motivating, kang2019incentive, kang2020reliable, xu2020towards,zhan2020learning} have been proposed to encourage participation in FL by providing appropriate rewards for data owners' contributions.
-The contributions can be evaluated in diverse manners.
+Many incentive mechanisms \cite{jiao2020toward, richardson2019rewarding, wang2020principled, sarikaya2019motivating, kang2019incentive, kang2020reliable, zhan2020learning, zhang2021incentive} have been proposed to encourage participation in FL by providing appropriate rewards for data owners' contributions.
+The contributions can be evaluated in various ways.
 For example, Zhan et al. \cite{zhan2020learning} consider the data size, the most basic measurement of data, for contribution evaluation.
-Then, from a cost-covering perspective, Jiao et al. \cite{jiao2020toward} proposed an auction mechanism where data owners can bid their computational and communication costs on providing their FL training services.
-Similarly, Sarikayar et al. \cite{sarikaya2019motivating} considered the CPU computational costs as their contributions.
-Then, Richardson et al. \cite{richardson2019rewarding} evaluated data owners' influences on the model accuracy to decide their rewards.
-The classic Shapley value is also adapted into an FL version by Wang et al. \cite{wang2020principled} to value data owners' influence.
+Then, from a cost-covering perspective, Jiao et al. \cite{jiao2020toward} propose an auction mechanism where data owners can bid their computational and communication costs in providing their FL training services.
+Similarly, Sarikayar et al. \cite{sarikaya2019motivating} regard the CPU computational costs as their contributions.
+Then, Richardson et al. \cite{richardson2019rewarding} evaluate data owners' influences on the model accuracy to decide their rewards.
+The Shapley value is also adapted into an FL version by Wang et al. \cite{wang2020principled} to value data owners' influence.
 Data quality is another natural choice.
-Since the data quality is only known to data owners themselves, to ensure the contribution of high-quality data, Kang et al. \cite{kang2019incentive} designed different types of rewarding contracts to distinguish data owners so that the FL server can infer the data quality based on the contracts they select.
-In this way, essentially the rewards are determined by the data quality.
-Besides, both the works of Kang et al. \cite{kang2020reliable} and Xu et al. \cite{xu2020towards} utilized some reputation metric to remove low-contributing data owners from FL.
-However, none of them considers privacy protection, which is also an important incentive.
-To fulfill this vacancy, we propose an auction-based incentive mechanism to allow each data owner to bid the maximum privacy loss she can tolerate and her privacy valuations.
+Since the data quality is known only to data owners, to ensure the contribution of high-quality data, Kang et al. \cite{kang2019incentive} design different types of rewarding contracts to distinguish data owners such that the FL server can infer the data quality based on the contracts they select.
+In this way, the rewards are essentially determined by the data quality.
+In addition, both the works of Kang et al. \cite{kang2020reliable} and Zhang et al. \cite{zhang2021incentive} employ some reputation metric to remove unreliable data owners from FL.
+However, none of the above mechanisms considers privacy protection, which is also a critical incentive.
+To fill this gap, we propose an auction-based incentive mechanism that protects data owners' privacy and compensates them according to their privacy preferences.